bodo-ata/djakube/README.md

 and for Worker nodes [sample2](https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2018-12-10/amazon-eks-nodegroup.yaml) and a few more resources to include all things needed).

-This setup will generate about $0.07/h extra costs.
-To clean up the setup, just remove all docker images from the ECR and delete the Cloud Formation stack at the end.
+This setup will generate about $0.25/h extra costs.
+To clean up the setup, just remove all docker images from the ECR, remove the AWS LoadBalancer created for the service (and its security group) and delete the Cloud Formation stack at the end.

 Check [AWS EKS optimized ami page](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html) and identify the ami for your region (version 1.11).